Neuromarketing: Limitations

 Neuromarketing is also limited by the high costs of conducting research.
 Research requires a variety of technologies such as fMRI, EEG, biometrics, facial coding, and eye-tracking to learn how consumers respond and feel to stimuli.
-However, the cost to rent or own these technologies and even then a lab may be needed to operate the aforementioned technologies.
+However, the cost to rent or own these technologies may be large, and a lab may be needed to operate the aforementioned technologies.

 In popular culture

 An Off-Broadway play by Edward Einhorn, The Neurology of the Soul, was set at a fictional neuromarketing firm.